Building a Sling TSi in Connecticut

 Since the male die will fit through the hole snugly, we had to be careful not to miss, but to line it up right.
 We found it may be easier to fit the part onto the die rather than try to lower the die into the hole, your choice.
 After the facile step of getting the die into the hole we simply lowered the handle until it came to a stop, then raised the handle, and admired the dimple.
 It was easy to do, and Repeat.
 We checked a few of the dimples.
 They didn’t fit.

 We consulted the directions, which we read once already and kept for just such an occasion.
 We also called TAF and confirmed with Messier D’Asonville that we are supposed to drill the holes using the 3.3mm bit.
 (1/8”, here in People’s Republic of Connecticut).
 Success!
-We found the rivet fit snugly, and the top of the rivet was flush with the piece! with the if a rivet fits snugly with a rivet.
+We found the rivet fit snugly, and the top of the rivet was flush with the piece!

-With the Process mastered, We started with the frame pieces.
+With the process mastered, We started with the frame pieces.
 The spars were easy enough, However, we had to mark where to stop to keep from getting carried away and going too far.
 The ribs were challenging.
 Some of the ribs did not have enough space between the hole and the web (The part that is vertical) for the die to fit.
 After a commensurate amount of hand wringing, we followed the experience of other builders and ground down a side of the dies using the Harbor Fright bench grinder.
 We wish they sent two or three sets of dies.
 Still, the ground down dies continued to work well, and we dimpled on.

 The large skin pieces took a person and a child to do to keep the ungainly sheets from flopping all over the place and curving over the dimple receiver.
 The skins were also clamshelled, which added to the challenge.
 Never the less, We got them dimpled with tender loving care.